dhruvasagar/go-wasm-demo/PRESENTATION.md

 **Alex:** "So when should I use WebAssembly?"
 **WebAssembly:** "When you need consistency, offline capability, or heavy computation!"

+> **Presenter Notes:** This is where you demonstrate the live performance benchmarks!
+Click the matrix benchmark with 300x300 to show JavaScript often wins at this size.
+Then try 100x100 (JS wins) vs 200x200 or higher (WASM starts winning).
+This proves the point that "bigger is better for WASM."
+The key message: It's not about raw speed - it's about reliability and consistency.

 ---

 ### Scene 6: The Real-World Performance Story